Articles in this section

 Minecraft Education is available for anyone to try.
 If you have an Office 365 Education account or a Microsoft 365 account, you can start a free trial of Minecraft Education.
 The trial is a fully functional version of Minecraft Education.
 The only limit is the number of times you can sign in.
 If you don’t have an Office 365 Education account or a Microsoft 365 account, you can still try one of the demo lessons available for Minecraft Education.

 To learn more about trying Minecraft Education, check out Try Minecraft Education for free.

 Minecraft Education licenses are purchased via a yearly subscription.
 Individual licenses can be purchased directly from Microsoft or, if you’re part of an eligible educational institution, you can connect with a partner to purchase volume licenses.

-To learn more about purchasing Minecraft Education licenses, see Purchasing Options for Minecraft: Education Edition.
+To learn more about purchasing Minecraft Education licenses, see Purchasing Options for Minecraft Education Licenses.

 4. Create users accounts and assign licenses

 To play Minecraft Education, each user requires a license.
 The license allows the user to sign into the game on any supported device.
 An IT administrator creates user accounts in Microsoft 365 Admin Center then assigns licenses to users.
 The process for assigning licenses depends on how the licenses were purchased.